Catalpa: Description

 Most Catalpa are deciduous trees; they typically grow to 12–18 m tall, with branches spreading to a diameter of about 6–12 m.
 They are fast growers and a 10-year-old sapling may stand about 6 m tall.
 They have characteristic large, heart-shaped leaves, which in some species are three-lobed.
 The appearance of the leaves sometimes causes confusion with species such as the unrelated tung tree (Vernicia fordii) and Paulownia tomentosa.
 Catalpa species bear broad panicles of showy flowers, generally in summer.
 The flower colour generally is white to yellow.
 In late summer or autumn the fruit appear; they are siliques about 20–50 cm long, full of small flat seeds, each with two thin wings to aid in wind dispersal.

 The large leaves and dense foliage of Catalpa species provide good shelter from rain and wind, making the trees an attractive habitat for many species of birds.
 They do not present many threats of falling limbs, but the dark-brown fruit husks that they drop in late summer may be a nuisance.

 Though Catalpa wood is quite soft, it is popular for turning and for furniture when well seasoned, being attractive, stable and easy to work.

-Most catalpas begin flowering after roughly three years, and produce fruit after about five years, although Haitian catalpa (Catalpa longissima) can flower after six months growth from seed and produce seed after 18 months.
+Most catalpas begin flowering after roughly three years, and produce fruit after about five years.